jk2908/toggle-nav/README.md

   - Handles focus when opening and closing the nav, e.g. focus returns to open trigger on close.
   - Helps set the correct ARIA attributes.
   - Can be opened with default button within the component itself, or an 'external-trigger' attribute is    accepted, to allow the menu to be opened from a button elsewhere on the page.
-  - Closes on ESC, or by clicking outside of the element.
+  - Closes on Escape, or by clicking outside of the element.
   - Slots for ordering content.

 ### Styling